 Turn the pressure cooker on to the Sauté setting.
 When the pot is hot, add the olive oil and the butter.
-Then add the chicken in one layer and let cook a few minutes on one side.
-Then stir and cook a few more minutes, until there is just a bit of pink still visible.
+Then add the onion and bay leaf.
+Stir.

-Add the onion, carrot, and celery.
+Add the carrot, celery, and garlic.
 Cook for a few minutes, scraping the bottom of the pot to get up any brown bits (deglaze).